Grazvy/GetRotated/README.md

 # GetRotated

-- Using a neural network to rotate images, because I can
+- Using a neural network to rotate images, just for fun

 ### modeling choices